pat-rig/csvae4classification/README.md

 2.2) `/models` contains checkpoints of small training runs on a local machine.
 Parameter settings can be found in the file name.

-2.3) fig_src contains samples and reconstructions for different models which are specified by the filename of the respective images.
+2.3) `/fig_src` contains samples and reconstructions for different models which are specified by the filename of the respective images.